A few months ago, Netflix estimated that its recommendation engine is worth nearly $1 billion!

 Role of Big Data

-Recommenders and ‘big data’ has a deep connection.
+Recommender systems and ‘big data’ have a deep connection.
 Big data literally translates into an extremely large chunk of information or data that is processed by optimized algorithms for shaping better business strategies and outcomes.
 In a nutshell, even the most advanced recommenders cannot be effective without big data.

 Top-notch OTT brands collect millions of data points from their users and use machine learning to analyze and refine the algorithms to rank content according to your preferences.
 Machine learning helps automate millions of decisions based on user activities.
 It takes several factors into consideration while predicting videos from its catalog such as:

 - Interactions such as your browsing history or your ratings of other titles